muzabol2/my-money/README.md

 ## Status
 I work on this project in my spare time.
 It is possible that the screenshots here are not up to date - it is constantly changing.
 I really enjoy adding new features here and I treat this app as my code-sandbox. \
-Hopefully, me and my friends in the near future will be able to actually use this app to keep our private budgets in it.
+Hopefully, in the near future, me and my friends will be able to actually use this app to keep our private budgets in it.

 ## Inspiration
 Credits for: